adil-adysh/plan-flow/.github/instructions/scheduler_service.instructions.md

         max_per_day: int
     ) -> Optional[TaskOccurrence]:
         """Generate the next recurrence occurrence for this task.

-        If the task includes a valid `pinned_time`, return an occurrence for that time.
+        If the task includes a valid `pinned_time` attribute (on TaskDefinition), return an occurrence for that time.
 If the pinned time is invalid or missing, use recurrence rules and calendar logic to select the next slot.
         """